The Stock Market’s Response to the Political Affiliation of News Sources

 Date Written: October 6, 2022

-We use the 2007 acquisition of Dow Jones & Co. by News Corporation to study whether the perception of a news source’s political affiliation affects its credibility and financial market impact.
-Following 2007, the price of Republican- (Democrat-) aligned stocks becomes less sensitive to positive (negative) Dow Jones Newswires (DJNW) sentiment, consistent with the market perceiving a pro-Republican bias.
-There is, however, no evidence of an actual bias in DJNW, suggesting a loss of price informativeness.
-Consistent with this view, a trading strategy exploiting the attenuated reaction to DJNW news earns abnormal returns following 2007.
+We use the acquisition of Dow Jones & Co. by News Corporation in 2007 to study whether investors respond to a news source’s political affiliation.
+Following the acquisition, the price of Republican- (Democrat-) aligned stocks becomes less sensitive to favorable (unfavorable) Dow Jones Newswires (DJNW) sentiment, consistent with the market attaching less credibility to a politically affiliated source.
+There is, however, no evidence of change in DJNW sentiment, coverage, or language about Republican/Democrat stocks, suggesting a loss of price informativeness.
+Consistent with this view, a portfolio exploiting the attenuated reaction to DJNW news earns abnormal returns following 2007.

 JEL Classification: G00, G14